G. L. Roberts Collegiate and Vocational Institute

 G. L. Roberts Collegiate and Vocational Institute is located in Oshawa, Ontario within the Durham District School Board.
 The school has students in grades 9-12 and offers a wide range of academic and extracurricular activities.
+Opened in 1972, the school celebrated its 50th anniversary in 2022.
+The school offers a range of Specialist High Skills Major (SHSM) programs including Manufacturing Technology, Hospitality & Tourism, Environment, and Sport.

 Sports at GL include Basketball, Volleyball, Rugby, Badminton, and Track & Field.